circleci/circleci-docs/jekyll/_cci2/orb-author-intro.md

 ### Permissions Matrix

-Different commands within the Orb CLI carry different permission scopes.
-If you are authoring an orb within an organization besides your own personal account, these permission scopes may effect you.
+Orb CLI commands are scoped to different user permission levels set by your VCS.
+You are the owner of your own organization.
+If you are authoring or publishing orbs for a namespace owned by another organization, you may require assistance from your organization admin:

 | Orb Command                                | Permission Scope |
 |--------------------------------------------|------------------|